New to Medicare in San Diego, CA

 What is the Medicare Income-Related Monthly Adjustment?

-The Income-Related Monthly Adjustment Amount (IRMAA) is an additional charge added to your Part B and Part D premiums if your income exceeds certain thresholds.
+The Income-Related Monthly Adjustment Amount (IRMAA (opens in a new tab)) is an additional charge added to your Part B and Part D premiums if your income exceeds certain thresholds.
 This adjustment helps fund the Medicare program.

 Takeaways